prebid/prebid.github.io/dev-docs/modules/consentManagement.md

 - Leave the attribute unspecified if user's location is unknown

 **responseCode**
 This should be false if there was some error in the consent data, true otherwise.
 False is the same as calling the callback with no parameters.

+**cmpLoaded**
+This should be be set to true once parameters above are processed.

 ## List of GDPR compliant Adapters